Automated Evaluation can Distinguish the Good and Bad AI Responses to Patient Questions about Hospitalization: Methods

 \subsection{Automated Evaluation Metrics}

 We used a suite of automated evaluation metrics to assess the system-generated answers.
-These metrics broadly fall into two categories: \textit{Factuality} and \textit{Relevance}. \textit{Factuality} measured F1 Scores between the cited evidence sentences in the generated answers with the ground truth relevance labels at the micro level.
-Two variations of \textit{Factuality} were calculated: a \textit{strict} variation, which only considered the sentences marked as \textit{`essential'} as required facts, and a \textit{lenient} variation, which considered the sentences marked as \textit{`essential'} or \textit{`supplementary'}. \textit{Relevance} was measured using two major categories of metrics that compare the system-generated answer text with clinician-authored answers.
-A set of text-based metrics included BLEU \cite{papineni2002BLEUMethodAutomatic}, ROUGE \cite{lin2004ROUGEPackageAutomatic}, and SARI \cite{xu2016OptimizingStatisticalMachine}, with an array of semantics-based metrics such as BERTScore \cite{zhang2019BERTScoreEvaluatingText}, AlignScore \cite{zha2023AlignScoreEvaluatingFactual}, and MEDCON \cite{yim2023AcibenchNovelAmbient}.
-We also calculated a variation for \textit{Relevance} where we compared system answers against essential note sentences concatenated with questions as ground truth (a scenario where you have relevance labels but not the clinician-authored answers).
+These metrics broadly fall into two categories: \textit{Factuality} and \textit{Relevance}. \textit{Factuality} measured citation precision/recall/F1 scores by comparing the evidence sentences cited in each system-generated answer to the gold sentence-level relevance labels (macro-averaged across answers).
+We report two variants: a \textit{strict} variant, which treats only sentences labeled \textit{`essential'} as required facts, and a \textit{lenient} variant, which treats sentences labeled \textit{`essential`} or \textit{`supplementary`} as relevant. \textit{Relevance} measured lexical or semantic similarity between the system-generated answer text and a reference text.
+Text-based metrics included BLEU \cite{papineni2002BLEUMethodAutomatic}, ROUGE \cite{lin2004ROUGEPackageAutomatic}, and SARI \cite{xu2016OptimizingStatisticalMachine}, and semantics-based metrics included BERTScore \cite{zhang2019BERTScoreEvaluatingText}, AlignScore \cite{zha2023AlignScoreEvaluatingFactual}, and MEDCON \cite{yim2023AcibenchNovelAmbient}.
+We computed \textit{Relevance} against two reference types: clinician-authored reference answers and a proxy reference formed by concatenating the note sentences labeled \textit{essential} with the input question (a scenario where relevance labels are available but clinician-authored answers are not).
+We refer to \textit{Relevance} metrics computed against clinician-authored reference answers or the note-based proxy reference as ``(human)'' or ``(note)'', respectively.